 The District entered into a TERCA with a commercial bank to provide for loan commitments to the District up to an aggregate amount not to exceed \$150.0 million.
-The District had an outstanding balance under the TERCA of \$47.9 million and \$63.8 million as of December 31, 2022 and 2021, respectively.
-As such, the remaining credit available under TERCA was \$102.1 million and \$86.2 million as of December 31, 2022 and 2021, respectively.
+Per TERCA, the District's loan commitment is restricted to a maximum of 25% of the Debt of the District represented by outstanding bonds issued.
+This restriction was not applicable in 2023 as the outstanding balance was below the maximum amount.
+The District had an outstanding balance under the TERCA of \$38.0 million and \$47.9 million as of December 31, 2023 and 2022, respectively.
+As such, the remaining credit available under TERCA was \$112.0 million and \$102.1 million as of December 31, 2023 and 2022, respectively.
 The outstanding amount is anticipated to be retired by future collections through electric rates and the issuance of General Revenue Bonds.
 The carrying value approximates market value.
 The agreement was amended and renewed on September 15, 2022, with a termination date of September 12, 2025.